eiyer28/yhack26/README.md

 ## Greeks

-PolyGreeks computes four risk sensitivities for any position.
-These behave **qualitatively differently** from vanilla options — understanding the differences is the key to using this tool.
+PolyGreeks computes four risk sensitivities (Greeks) for any position.
+These are qualitatively differently from vanilla options, and so traditional options traders do not have intuition on these markets.
+This tool can be used to develop that intuition.
+Here is a table that adds more color as to the discrepancies between vanilla options pricing, and the binary options pricing we use to model polymarket.

 | Greek | Binary formula | Key difference from vanilla |
 |---|---|---|